4d/4d-for-ios/docs/ProjectEditor-StructureSection.md

 **N to 1 relations**

-* 4D 17R5 allows you to visualize table links and select related fields clicking on the link.
+* 4D 17R5 allows you to visualize table relations and select related fields clicking on a relation.
 Then when your related fields are published, they can be used like any other field in the app creation process.

 ![Publish related tables](assets/project-editor/Structure-section-N-to-1-relations-4D-for-iOS.png)